 In the comments below, share what feeds your battery and will contribute to bettering your new year!

 A few years ago, I was feeling rather festive, which quickly resulted in my having a massive craving for pumpkin pie.
-I do have an incredible gluten free, sugar free, soy free, dairy free, etc., etc. pumpkin pie that I will for sure eventually share BUT I was sort of wanting more immediate gratification!
+I do have an incredible gluten free, refined sugar free, soy free, dairy free, etc., etc. pumpkin pie that I will for sure eventually share, BUT I was sort of wanting more immediate gratification!
 Update: click here for my pumpkin pie recipe!

 So, I crossed my fingers and whipped up (literally) a fantastic raw, vegan, treat that more than sufficed for a quick pumpkin pie-like treat!
 Since almonds are used to make a delicious milk alternative, it makes a lot of sense that this would create a sweet, milky/ creamy flavor.
 Added bonus: it took 2 minutes to make!
 This treat does taste better after being chilled in the fridge.